Westpac: Westpac New Zealand

 In 1861 the Bank of New South Wales opened seven branches in New Zealand.
 Westpac NZ offers a full banking service with around 1.5 million customers, and 196 branches nationwide.
-It is one of the big four banks in New Zealand and provides services to small to medium business, corporate and institutional organizations, and is the banker of the New Zealand government.
+It is one of the big four banks in New Zealand and provides services to small to medium business, corporate and institutional organisations, and is the banker of the New Zealand government.
 As of June 2022, it was the third largest bank in New Zealand, with a market share of 19%.
 It is operationally separated from Westpac as required by the New Zealand Reserve Bank.

 ATM Alliance

 Westpac is a member of the Global ATM Alliance, a joint venture of several major international banks that allows customers of the banks to use their ATM card or check card at another bank within the Global ATM Alliance with no fees when traveling internationally.
 Other participating banks are Allied Irish Banks (Ireland), Barclays (in the UK, Spain and parts of Africa), Bank of America (US), BNP Paribas (France), Ukrsibbank (Ukraine), Deutsche Bank (in Germany, Spain, Italy, Poland), and Scotiabank (in Canada, Chile, Mexico among many other countries).